How to take advantage of your anxiety and put it to work

 It is true though that anxiety is pretty common at home, from my mom to my uncles and siblings, we are anxious people.
 I’ve always seen it as something negative, and have even spent hours doing researching and looking for ways to lower anxiety levels.
 But, I’ve recently discovered that anxiety can also be a powerful weapon if it’s used correctly.
 Let me give you a little bit of background about me and what I do for a living, after that, I’ll share you a few tips so that you can turn your anxiety around and use it in your favor.

 I’m 23 years old and work at an ecommerce startup called Tienda Nube, I started off as part of the partners customer care team and forged my path towards public relations.
-Now, I’m happily working as part of the company’s Ecosystem team, focused on PR projects for Argentina and Brazil (where the company is known as Nuvem Shop).
+Now, I’m happily working as part of the company’s Branding team, focused on PR projects for Argentina and Brazil (where the company is known as Nuvem Shop).

 Why am I sharing this with you?
 Well, because I believe that my anxiety is one of the main reasons that I am where I am now.
 So, here are a few tips to help you sort your way through life while embracing anxiety: